Norfolk Four: Investigation expands, new arrests are made and confessions are gained

-These men: John Pauley, (USN), retired; and Geoffrey A. Farris, (USN) were arrested for rape and capital murder but did not confess.
+These men: Richard D. Pauley, (USN), retired; and Geoffrey A. Farris, (USN) were arrested for rape and capital murder but did not confess.
 Farris asked for counsel and stopped his interrogation.
 Pauley was verified as being hundreds of miles away, where he lived and worked, at the time of the murder, as shown by his work records and by bank records of his having withdrawn money from a cash machine at that distant location.
 At a late August 1998 hearing about Pauley and Farris, Dick testified that these two were involved in the attack on Moore-Bosko, but said he had not seen Farris stab her.
 Their attorneys challenged the theory of multiple offenders, but the judge decided there was probable cause and indicted them.

 After being interrogated again in October 1998, Tice named John E. Danser, (USN), as a seventh suspect.
 He did not confess; he had retired from the Navy and lived and worked in Warminster, Pennsylvania, 300 miles from Norfolk.
 Despite his having two paper records supporting that he was there at the time of the murder, he was indicted for rape and capital murder.

 In November Tice recanted his accusation against Danser and his own confession when talking to detective Ford, but the Commonwealth attorney's office did not give this information to Danser's attorney.
 A month later, Tice repeated his accusation against Danser at the latter's preliminary hearing.

 In February 1999, a refined DNA test excluded all seven men from the forensic DNA associated with the crime.
 None of the last three men indicted was tried, and the state charges against them were eventually dismissed.
 But detective Glenn Ford and prosecutor Damian J. Hansen continued to act at the trials of Wilson and Tice in 1999 and 2000 as if the other men were still part of a large, multiple offender attack.